 The answer is fairly simple.
 It depends on your needs:

 - If you can afford the additional cost, you should definitely invest in WP Rocket and look no further.

 - You should use WP Super Cache if you are looking for the brand name that it brings along.
 Automattic is the same company that is behind WordPress and this automatically makes WP Super Cache a very popular plugin.

 - However, if you are looking for simplicity, Cache Enabler is the best plugin in its league.

 - Lastly, if you need terrific performance, WP Fastest Cache does justice to its name.
 In most benchmarks, this plugin has fared better than the others.
 Note that such benchmarks do not usually include LiteSpeed Cache simply because LiteSpeed Cache does not work on non-LiteSpeed servers.

 Need more WordPress optimization tips?
-Here are some additional steps that you can take as soon as you install WordPress.
+Start at Part 1 of our WordPress Optimization series to learn what steps you can take as soon as you install WordPress.

 - Provide consistent, stable and reliable web hosting services.